giorgiobornia/events/README.md

     - Abstracts can contain LaTeX formulas and are embedded in the webpage (no annoying separate PDF or separate page opening)

-- Responsive web design through Bootstrap
+- Optional: generation of navigation bars and banners through Bootstrap

+- The calls can be embedded inside an arbitrary <body> field that is taken care of by the user

 - Each seminar will be grouped according to the folder scheme "discipline/year/semester/", where typically